cvaisnor/sentry_object_tracker/README.md

 - stepper_serial_control: Arduino code for stepper motor control
 - tests: for webcam, servo, motion detection, FT232H/PCA9685 control boards, cpu vs gpu comparison

-TODO:
-- Measure the time difference between check_image_match and check_image_match_local
-- Work on a PyTorch version of check_image_match
-- allow speed and steps to be configured by the distance of the object from the center of the frame
-- attach shorting pins to enable smaller steps
-- requirements.txt

 Needed if using FT232H/PCA9685 controller:
 ```bash